-This year we've had a new troublesome development, not that we are going back; the addition of chickens to our garden has provided a wonderful supply of omega 3 rich golden orange eggs.
-But the birds scratch out the baby seedlings.
+This year we've had a new troublesome development, not that we are going back; the addition of chickens to our garden has provided a wonderful supply of omega 3 rich golden orange yolked eggs.
+But the birds scratch out the baby seedlings given half a chance.

 We either keep them firmly in the chicken tractor, or the latest thought is to divide the garden in two with a fence; they don't eat the seedlings, just scratch them out.
-Once mature they don't seem to have any interest.
+Once mature they much less interest than in kale and broccoli.

 The exception is bush beans; those they nail, after the extra protein in legumes that they need for the eggs.

 So it's pole beans in the main in our garden.
 It's lovely to have these little challenges along the way, and to share them with you; you'll have your own struggles.
 It's all on the summer vegetable garden menu.